 There needs to be sufficient business drivers.

 Beyond the cost of CRM licenses, several costs are associated with CRM.
-If the business drivers for a new CRM are insufficient, no CRM system will produce an ROI, even under the best circumstances.
+If the business drivers for a new CRM are insufficient, no CRM system will yield a return on investment (ROI), even under the best circumstances.

 Business Drivers for CRM Adoption By Manufacturers